bcinarli/frontend-horror/html/navigations.md

     <a href="/completed-projects" class="menu-item">Completed Projects</a>
 </nav>
 ```
-Wtih the `nav` usage, the code become more reusable and can easily controllable across different browsers.
+With the `nav` usage, the code become more reusable and can easily controllable across different browsers.